Getters for glass bulbs (upper row) and getter strip assemblies.

 During recent years columbium getter pellets have been introduced to the vacuum technique.
 These pellets are approximately three to five millimeters in diameter and one to three millimeters high, and consist of oxide-free columbium metal.

-Using a Zr wire spiral of fifteen turns on a 0.040 inch Mo mandrel, treated and outgassed for one hour at 1,700 C, a pressure of 5 x 10-4 mm Hg was reached in ten minutes instead of thirty minutes with the high vacuum pump alone.
-This auxiliary pumping getter can be used repeatedly even though exposed to atmospheric pressure between pumping cycles, no additional outgassing between cycles being required.
-In every cas"Standard-Text">e the Zr absorber maintained a higher vacuum at a considerably higher effective pumping speed than the 20-liter-per-second high-vacuum pump.
+Using a Zr wire spiral of fifteen turns on a 0.040 inch Mo mandrel, treated and out gassed for one hour at 1,700 C, a pressure of 5 x 10-4 mm Hg was reached in ten minutes instead of thirty minutes with the high vacuum pump alone.
+This auxiliary pumping getter can be used repeatedly even though exposed to atmospheric pressure between pumping cycles, no additional out gassing between cycles being required.
+In every case the Zr absorber maintained a higher vacuum at a considerably higher effective pumping speed than the 20-liter-per-second high-vacuum pump.

-A convenient way of using zirconium is to spray the tube parts with fine zirconium powder.
+A convenient way of using Zirconium is to spray the tube parts with fine Zirconium powder.
 Such powders, of particle size between 1 and 8 microns, may be suspended in a temporary binder such as nitrocellulose dissolved in amyl acetate.
-For high voltage tubes a permanent binder such as colloidal silicic acid has been used with success.
-Such a binder has the further advantage of not giving off gaseous products during outgassing and operation.
+For high voltage tubes a permanent binder such as colloidal silica acid has been used with success.
+Such a binder has the further advantage of not giving off gaseous products during out gassing and operation.
 The amount of binder is usually two to five percent.

 Zirconium has been used successfully in high-power transmitting tubes, especially tubes having thoriated tungsten filaments, small microwave tubes and gaseous discharge tubes.
 Zirconium is inert to mercury vapor.

 Stable solutions or compounds of Zr are formed with most gases including water vapor, with the exception of hydrogen.